scharlton2/solver_dev_manual/source/04/03_02_gridgenerator_openclose.rst

 argument, so open that file.

 The way to handle the number of arguments and the arguments differs by compilers.
-Refer to Section 7.1 for the way to handle them with gfortran and Intel Fortran Compiler.
+Refer to :numref:`gridgenerator_with_open_close` for the way to handle them with Intel Fortran Compiler and gfortran.
 In this chapter we will add codes that can be compiled using Intel Fortran Compiler.

 :numref:`gridgenerator_with_open_close` shows the source code with the